iontank/ThrowingBagels/README.md

 **TODO**: example PCB will be included

 ## Installing
 Clone the repo onto a BeagleBone.
+The best place to put it is `/opt/ThrowingBagels`, and that's what the service files assume.
 You should be able to run `make` on a fresh BeagleBone Black, running Debian Buster, and it will build all the required software components.

 ### Running as Services
 The primary use case is going to be running this as a UDP listener, but there are a few options for running services.
-The service scripts all assume that you've placed this code at `/opt/ThrowingBagels`, and we recommend that your primary user account is the owner of that folder.

 Run `sudo ./setup_services` to deploy all the service configurations in the `services` folder.
 (Feel free to add your own there for your custom software).

-This will automatically enable `bagel-launcher` to run at boot. `bagel-launcher` will configure the appropriate pins and deploy the ledscape firmware which actually drives the LEDs.

-You can then `sudo systemctl start led-udp` or `sudo systemctl start multidemo` to launch the LED UDP RX or Multidemo programs, respectively.
-Enable/Disable them to have them launch at boot.
-See below for more details on these programs and how to configure them.
+This installs, but does not enable any service files.

+The first is `bagel-launcher.service`, which simply installs the firmware and configures GPIO at boot.
+It's potentially useful for testing if you plan to interactively run your own software.

+The second is `multidemo.service`, which runs the multidemo application (see below).

+The third is the main application, `led-udp.service`, which runs the LED UDP RX program, and is the primary tool you'll likely use to control LEDs.

+#### Enable the Appropriate Service
+For your usecase, you'll need to `sudo systemctl enable $SERVICE`, where `$SERVICE` is one of the above.
+You can then `sudo systemctl start $SERVICE`.

 ## Included Application
 ### PRU Firmware